komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 Notice that the ID and timestamp values are set automatically.

-## Complete source code
+## Get complete code

-To get complete source code,
+To get complete code,
 see https://github.com/komapper/komapper-quickstart